Online Booking Software and Keyless Technology for Serviced Apartments

 Managing contracts in email threads and chasing signatures separately from the booking and payment process?

-RaftLabs builds custom photography studio software covering the full client workflow: online booking with deposit collection, contract signing, branded client gallery with proofing and image selection, print and digital product ordering, and CRM for repeat client management.
-Portrait studios, event photography companies, and photo labs that need booking, proofing, and print ordering in one system ship with us in 10 to 14 weeks at fixed cost.
+Photography studio software runs the full client workflow in one system: online booking with deposits, contract signing, a branded gallery with proofing and image selection, print and digital product ordering, and CRM for repeat clients.
+RaftLabs builds custom photography studio software for portrait studios, event photographers, and photo labs, launching a validated v1 in 12 to 14 weeks at fixed cost.

 01 Diagnosis